0xfbad/ctfd-challenge-container-plugin/README.md

 Health transitions get logged as `host_healthy` / `host_unhealthy` events so they show up in the admin event stream and in CTFd's logs

-Endpoint resolution follows a three-step fallback chain: first it checks `~/.docker/contexts/meta/{name}/meta.json` for a Docker context file, then falls back to `ssh://{hostname}` from the DB record, and finally tries the local Docker socket at `/var/run/docker.sock` if it exists.
-This means a context with no SSH hostname configured still works if you have a local Docker socket or a matching Docker context file
+Endpoint resolution has a fallback chain: scan `~/.docker/contexts/meta/` matching by the `Name` field in each `meta.json` (Docker names these dirs by SHA256 hash, not context name, so you have to scan), then try `ssh://{hostname}` from the DB, then the local socket.
+A context with no SSH hostname still works if there's a matching Docker context file or a local socket

 If a user checks their container status while the host is unreachable they see a "host temporarily unreachable" message instead of having their container record deleted, so they don't lose their session if the host recovers